joshua-9402/cpet-140-final-project/README.md

 ### Commit Messages
 - Format: "<action>: <description>"
-  - For actions, use a verb indicating: the change
+  - For actions, use a verb indicating the change
     - `add` - addition of new functionality / file / module / feature
     - `remove` - deletion of functionality / file / module / feature
     - `fix` - bug fix